numoonchld/mastering-typescript/01-features/annotations/README.md

   3. a function returns ambigious `any` type, and the value type needs to be disambiguated

 - Other than the above 3 scenarios, allow Type Inference to kick in
+- Goal of using TypeScript as a developer is to prevent any variable getting assigned the type `any`